 Continuous aggregates do not include the most recent data chunk from the underlying hypertable.
 Real time aggregates use the aggregated data and add the most recent raw data to it to provide accurate and up to date results, without needing to aggregate data as it is being written.
-In Timescale 1.7 and later, real time aggregates are enabled by default.
-When you create a continuous aggregate view, queries to that view include the most recent data, even if it has not yet been aggregated.
+In Timescale versions 1.7 to 2.12, real time aggregates are enabled by default; when you create a continuous aggregate view, queries to that view include the most recent data, even if it has not yet been aggregated.
+In Timescale 2.13 and later real time aggregates are DISABLED by default.

 For more detail on the comparison between continuous and real time aggregates, see our real time aggregate blog post.